 Mentor City Council Meetings

 Council meetings are held the first and third Tuesday of each month at 7:00 p.m.* in Council Chambers located on the third floor of the Mentor Municipal Center, 8500 Civic Center Boulevard.
-These meetings are open to the public and are broadcast live on The Mentor Channel 12, carried on the Time Warner cable system.
+These meetings are open to the public and are broadcast live on The Mentor Channel, carried on the Time Warner cable system.
 The meetings are also rebroadcast numerous times throughout the following week.
-Watch for announcements regarding Council Work Sessions or Public Hearings in the local newspapers and on Channel 12.
+Watch for announcements regarding Council Work Sessions or Public Hearings in the local newspapers and on The Mentor Channel.
 Go to the Public Meeting page for meeting dates and current agenda.

 *Per City Charter, the Organizational meetings, which are held every two years, begin at 7:30 p.m.